loopandlearn/news/docs/edition/2025-10-15.md

 ## Automatic Build Times

-We are in the process of modifying when **planned** builds happen.
+We are in the process of modifying when the **planned** weekly checks and monthly builds are scheduled.

-The *LoopFollow* and *Trio* apps are already changed.
+The *LoopFollow* and *Trio* apps are already changed to the new build schedule.
 This change will eventually propagate to other apps in the Open-Source ecosystem.

-New method - there will be one automatic run of the build action each week on Sunday.
+The system will check for updates every Sunday.

+* If there are no code changes, the build is skipped, except . . .
-* If it is the second Sunday of the month, the app will be built and uploaded to TestFlight
+* On the second Sunday of the month, a build is always attempted
-* If updated code is detected, the new version of the app will be built and uploaded to TestFlight
-* If no updated code is detected, the build will be skipped (except for the second Sunday of the month)

 - - -